 The Calgary, Alberta location is the company’s Canada Supply Centre (SC) and distributes spares to 14 Canadian Customer Service Facilities (CSFs) and several large fleet operators.
 It also supports Transport Canada and the Canadian Coast Guard fleet and sources spare parts to 10 Canadian Forces local and overseas bases.

-In 2021, Belli Textron announced the addition of a new maintenance, repair and overhaul (MRO) service in its Mirabel, Quebec location.
+In 2021, Bell Textron announced the addition of a new maintenance, repair and overhaul (MRO) service in its Mirabel, Quebec location.
 The increasing demand for customer support and services prompted the move and the facility will provide a range of services for a variety of aircraft including the Bell 206, the company’s first commercial aircraft produced in Canada, to the line of commercial aircrafts being produced today.

 First G2G contract